 The Moringa tree is one of the most useful plants in the world.
 The moringa tree is grown mainly in semiarid, tropical, and subtropical areas, corresponding in the United States to USDA hardiness zones 9 and 10.
-While it grows best in dry, sandy soil, it tolerates poor soil, including coastal areas.
+While it grows best in dry, sandy soil, it can also tolerate poor soil, including coastal areas.
 It is a fast-growing, drought-resistant tree that is native to the southern foothills of the Himalayas in northwestern India that can be grown in a greenhouse or containers.

 Many parts of the moringa are edible.
 The immature seed pods, leaves, mature seeds, oil, and roots can be eaten.
 The flowers are edible when cooked and are said to taste like mushrooms.